abacusmodeling/abacus-develop/docs/advanced/md.md

 Molecular dynamics (MD) is a computer simulation method for analyzing the physical movements of atoms and molecules.
 The atoms and molecules are allowed to interact for a fixed period of time, giving a view of the dynamic "evolution" of the system.
 In the most common version, the trajectories of atoms and molecules are determined by numerically solving Newton's equations of motion for a system of interacting particles, where forces between the particles and their potential energies are calculated using first-principles calculations (first-principles molecular dynamics, FPMD), or interatomic potentials and molecular mechanics force fields (classical molecular dynamics, CMD).

-By setting `calculation` to be `md`, ABACUS currently provides six different MD evolution methods, which is specified by keyword `md_type` in the `INPUT` file:
+By setting `calculation` to be `md`, ABACUS currently provides several different MD evolution methods, which is specified by keyword `md_type` in the `INPUT` file:

   - -1: FIRE method
   - 0: velocity Verlet algorithm (default: NVE ensemble)
-  - 1: NVT ensemble with Nose Hoover Chain
+  - 1: Nose-Hoover style non-Hamiltonian equations of motion
   - 2: NVT ensemble with Langevin thermostat
   - 4: MSST method

 When `md_type` is set to 0, `md_thermostat` is used to specify the thermostat based on the velocity Verlet algorithm.

-  - NVE: NVE ensemble
+  - nve: NVE ensemble
-  - Anderson: NVT ensemble with Anderson thermostat
+  - anderson: NVT ensemble with Anderson thermostat
-  - Berendsen: NVT ensemble with Berendsen thermostat
+  - berendsen: NVT ensemble with Berendsen thermostat
-  - Rescaling: NVT ensemble with velocity Rescaling method 1
+  - rescaling: NVT ensemble with velocity Rescaling method 1
-  - Rescale_v: NVT ensemble with velocity Rescaling method 2
+  - rescale_v: NVT ensemble with velocity Rescaling method 2

+When `md_type` is set to 1, `md_pmode` is used to specify the NVT or NPT ensemble based on the Nose-Hoover style non-Hamiltonian equations of motion.

+  - none: NVT ensemble
+  - iso: NPT ensemble with isotropic cetl fluctuations
+  - aniso: NPT ensemble with anisotropic cetl fluctuations
+  - tri: NPT ensemble with non-orthogonal (triclinic) simulation box

 Furthermore, ABACUS also provides a [list of keywords](./input_files/input-main.md#molecular-dynamics) to control relevant parmeters used in MD simulations.